 HISTORY OF LOS ALTOS HILLS

-Los Altos Hills was once populated by ancient Ohlone tribes and in 1776, Spanish explorer Juan Bautista de Anza travelled throughout the Santa Clara Valley passed through Los Altos Hills.
+Los Altos Hills was once populated by ancient Ohlone tribes and in 1776, Spanish explorer Juan Bautista de Anza traveled throughout the Santa Clara Valley and passed through Los Altos Hills.
 In the 1840s, two substantial land grants from the Mexican government included Los Altos Hills and parts of Los Altos.
 Over time, these 4,438 acres of ranchos were subdivided and dispersed.

-During the latter half of the 19th century, Los Altos Hills found its lands awash with vineyards as wine growers from Italy and France assembled their grapes along Purissima Road.
+During the latter half of the 19th century, Los Altos Hills found its lands awash with vineyards as winegrowers from Italy and France assembled their grapes along Purissima Road.
 Blight struck in the late 1890s, halting viticulture and leading to the planting of expansive fruit orchards.

-The well to do from San Francisco soon discovered this quaint countryside in the “valley of the heart’s delight”, building exquisite estates in which to escape the dreary city summers.
+The well-to-do from San Francisco soon discovered this quaint countryside in the “valley of the heart’s delight”, building exquisite estates in which to escape the dreary city summers.
 Among these were Horace Hill’s Toyon Farm and California Wine Association founder, Percy Morgan’s Lanternam Hall, a replica of Speke Hall in Liverpool, England.
 The estate was inherited by his wife and sons in 1920 when Morgan took his own life, a mere 6 years after completing his dream retreat, It was sold a decade later and passed through numerous owners.
 Over the years, the house was rumored to be many things, including a speakeasy.
-In the early 1950’s, Lanternam Hall was transformed into the Ford Country Day School, which closed its doors in 2009.
-It has since been restored and was placed on the market for $28.5 million..
+In the early 1950s, Lanternam Hall was transformed into the Ford Country Day School, which closed its doors in 2009.
+It has since been restored and was placed on the market for $28.5 million.

 There was a time in Los Altos Hills’ not-too-distant past when Rodolf Isenburg, a barnstorming pilot who helped establish the Palo Alto airport, would land small, private planes on an airstrip carved in Feather Hill.

-One of the Bay Area’s most exclusive communities, long time Los Altos Hills residents still recall when the area was truly isolated, agricultural and when planes were landing on its hills.
+One of the Bay Area’s most exclusive communities, long-time Los Altos Hills residents still recall when the area was truly isolated, agricultural and when planes were landing on its hills.